 Liver of sulphur is used to achieve an antique look or a patina on metal which can be black or a range of colours.
 The silver reacts chemically with the Sulphur, which changes its colour as it oxidises, until it eventually turns black.
 This is a very similar process to when Silver tarnishes but speeded up.
 It is excellent for use on textured surfaces, as it enhances the difference between the raised and the lowered parts of the texture and makes subtle patterns more visible.

 It can be used on copper, bronze, sterling silver, metal clay and after a little surface preparation work, brass and gold too.
 On this page we give instructions, tips and advice on using liver of sulphur and how you can use it to create black and coloured patina.

 After experimenting with this amazing process ourselves we were really happy with the results!
 It's a great way to create completely unique and intriguing designs.

 In all cases, your jewellery piece should be finished (brushed, burnished or polished) and clean before applying the liver of sulphur.
 If you think there may be traces of polish or grease on your piece, mix a teaspoon of bicarbonate of soda with a few drops of water into a paste and clean it with this.

-Wear rubber gloves when using LOS to protect your hands (mainly from the smell!).
+Wear rubber gloves when using liver of sulphur to protect your hands (mainly from the smell!).

-Drop about 10 drops of LOS into about half a mug of hot (not boiling) water.
+Drop about 10 drops of liver of sulphur into about half a mug of hot (not boiling) water.